chemik3/crm-api/README.md

 > gradlew distZip
 ```

-You would find distribution package in 'build/distributions'.
+You would find distribution package in `build/distributions`.
 In order to run the service
-you need to unzip the packege and 'cd' into it.
+you need to unzip the packege and `cd` into it.

 ```
 > bin/crm-api server config/crm-api-dev.yml
 ```

+### Database

+[PostgreSql](http://www.postgresql.org/) databse is used.
+Database connection details are defined in `src/dist/config/crm-api-dev.yml`.
+Initialization script (containing sample data) can be found in `src/test/resource/db` folder.

 ## REST API

+API specification is provided at http://silesnet.github.io/.

+This project aims at implementing following resource APIs:
+* customers
+* services
+* products
+* regions

 All data should be sent in JSON (application/vnd.api+json), http://jsonapi.org/

-### POST /customers
-create new customer

-### POST /customers/:id/services
-create new service for given customer

-### GET /regions
-list of available regions

-### GET /products
-list of available products

 ## Technology
 * Dropwizard (http://dropwizard.codahale.com)